Ozempic dosing guide: how much to take for weight loss and more

 • Use a dedicated medication reminder app

-• Time your Ozempic dose with other weekly activities you may participate in (for example, religious services, a sporting event, or a regularly scheduled work meeting)
+• Time your Ozempic dose with other weekly activities on your calendar (e.g. religious services, a sporting event, regularly scheduled work meeting)

 Can you overdose on Ozempic?

-If this happens, call your provider immediately.
+If you accidentally take too much Ozempic, call your provider immediately.
 A couple of things could occur, but the most risky one is hypoglycemia, or low blood sugar (glucose).
-The other is exacerbated gastrointestinal discomforts like nausea, vomiting, diarrhea, abdominal pain, or constipation.
+The other risk is exacerbated gastrointestinal discomforts, such as nausea, vomiting, diarrhea, abdominal pain, or constipation.

 This is because one of the ways Ozempic works is by reducing blood sugar.
 Taking too much may bring sugar levels too far down for too long.
-This can be relatively simple to treat but is vital to treat before it lasts too long.
+While treating such a dip in blood sugar can be relatively simple, it’s vital you do so in a timely manner.

 Fortunately, blood sugar can be easily checked with a small device called a glucometer.
 You should also monitor for symptoms of hypoglycemia, including: